orbisgis/h2gis/docs/dev/ST_GeometryTypeCode.md

 ### Signature

 {% highlight mysql %}
-int ST_GeometryTypeCode(GEOMETRY geom);
+INT ST_GeometryTypeCode(GEOMETRY geom);
 {% endhighlight %}

 ### Description
 Returns the geometry type code from OGC SFS
 <a href="http://www.opengeospatial.org/standards/sfs" target="_blank">version 1.2.1</a>.
-This function does not take account of Z or M values.
+This function does not take account of z or m values.
 This function is not part of SFS.
 It is used in constraints.

 | Code |    Geometry  type   |